-Let’s say you want to start a new diet.
-Before you go all in on the one that seems to be what everyone is talking about—work on figuring out what sort of diet you currently follow and how to tweak that.
+Before you go all in on the diet that everyone seems to be talking about—work on figuring out what sort of diet you currently follow and how to tweak that.
 This will take longer, but it will be pay off in the long run because it’s your diet, not someone else’s.
 You can watch the rest as they burn out, fall off, or move onto the next one.

-Need a new workout plan to go along with this new diet?
+Need a new workout plan to go along with a new diet?
 Try any of our 35+ free workout plans for different goals and abilities.

 Do you want to lose weight, gain weight, or go somewhere in between?
 No one diet will accomplish all of that without tweaks and modifications.
 It comes down to what you eat and how much of it.
 If you simply want to start eating healthier, well, that’s easier: Stop eating processed foods and using loads of butters, oils, and sauces.
 Start eating lean protein and loads of vegetables.
 Once you’ve established your goals, you’re on your way to intuitive eating, which can be achieved after learning your body and how it reacts to food.